ATB BoostR Live Event

 Currently using Facebook, Kijiji, door hangers and flyers.

-After the presentations were completed the audience asked a few questions.
+After the presentations the audience had the opportunity to ask a few questions.
 I have included a small sample of questions asked to the various businesses.

 - Stashii, do you require people who are storing items to have flood or fire insurance?
 What about any illegal activities that might take place on other people’s properties?